 If you’re female and got married, you can change your civil status from single to married on your SSS online account.
 You will have to provide your marriage certificate as proof.
 However, to request a change of name after assuming your husband’s surname, you will have to fill out and submit the E-4 Form to the SSS branch because you can only request simple corrections online.

 Follow these steps to update your SSS information online and request a simple correction to your name, sex and civil status.

 Login to your My.SSS account.
-Navigate to E-SERVICES and on the dropdown menu, click Request for Member Data Change (Simple Correction).
+Navigate to SERVICES and on the dropdown menu, select Membership Records and then click Submit Request for Member Data Change (Simple Correction).